smartdevicelink/sdl_overview_guides/docs/RPC Encryption/index.md

 - If `encryption_required=false` or `encryption_required` does not exist for a functional group, the RPC messages of that functional group shall not be encrypted and can be transmitted in both encryption enabled and disabled SDL services.
 !!!

+!!!
+NOTE
+There are certain RPCs that can be sent in a non secure service despite the `encryption_required` flag being set to true
+- RegisterAppInterface
+- SystemRequest
+- OnPermissionsChange
+- OnSystemRequest
+- PutFile
+- OnHMIStatus
+!!!

 ## Handling Unencrypted Messages

 SDL Core sends this result code to an SDL app when it receives an un-encrypted RPC request message **that needs encryption**.